kashifrazzaqui/vyked/README.rst

     $ pip install vyked

-Vyked uses jsonstreamer_, a fast streaming JSON parser for Python that generates SAX-like events using fast C library yajl.
+Vyked uses jsonstreamer_, a fast streaming JSON parser for Python that generates SAX-like events using the yajl C library.
 To install yajl:

 .. code-block:: bash